hyyper/fms-templating/README.md

 ### Summary
 For selector naming we follow the Block Element Modifier (BEM) methodology.
 It is best to utilize preprocessors to avoid the need to copy and paste.
-This would be part of the build process.
+This is apart of the build process (SASS).

 We are only utilizing pieces of Bootstrap’s framework.
-The pieces that we use are the Grid and Responsive Utilities (v3.3.7) as our front-end responsive framework.
+The pieces that we use are the Grid and Responsive Utilities of (v3.3.7) as our front-end responsive framework.
 Referencing Bootstrap’s documentation below is highly recommended for these pieces.

 We also include Normalize.css (v3.0.3) which makes browsers render all elements more consistently and in line with modern standards.
 It precisely targets only the style attributes that need to be normalized.